Amelanchier: Taxonomy

 The taxonomic classification of shadbushes has long perplexed botanists, horticulturalists, and others, as suggested by the range in number of species recognized in the genus, from 6 to 33, in two recent publications.
 A major source of complexity comes from the occurrence of hybridization, polyploidy, and apomixis (asexual seed production), making species difficult to characterize and identify.

 Species

-Species accepted by the Plants of the World Online as of April 2023:
+There are around 24 species accepted by the Plants of the World Online as of April 2023.